alex-hhh/ActivityLog2/doc/building.md

 Setup](http://www.jrsoftware.org/isinfo.php) and compile the "setup.iss" file.

 ## API Keys for web services

+> It seems that Wunderground is no longer supplying API keys, see issue #33.

 ActivityLog2 uses web services for some of the functionality.
 Currently two services are used: [Wunderground](https://www.wunderground.com/) is used to